-We use data from the 1990 Tunisian consumption survey conducted by the INS (National Statistical Institute of Tunisia).
-This household survey provides information on expenditures and quantities for food and non-food items for 7734 households.
+non-food items for 7734 households.
 Usual other information from household surveys is available such as the consumption of own production, education, housing, region of residence, demographic information, and economic activities.

-Because the estimation of equivalence scales based on cross-section data has often been criticized, and in order to concentrate on the issue of imperfect targeting, we assume that total consumption expenditure per capita is an adequate indicator of each household member's welfare.
+Because the estimation of equivalence scales based on cross-section data has often been criticized,7 and in order to concentrate on the issue of imperfect targeting, we assume that per capita consumption expenditure is an adequate indicator of each household member's welfare.

-We define in Table 1 the correlates of living standards used for the predictions, along with their expected link with living standards.
-The correlates are grouped to facilitate the discussion of their characteristics.
-The groups are ranked according to increasing difficulties of observation by the administration and increasing ease of modification or hiding by households.
-Set I contains the regional characteristics of the households8.
-Set II contains regional and demographic information on households, and characteristics of the household's dwelling.
-Set III adds information on the occupation of the household's head to that in Set II, and the education level of the household's head.
-The variables in Set II are unlikely to be schemes since census are conducted in special years, while transfer schemes may necessitate fresh information on household characteristics each year.
+We define in Table 1 the correlates of living standards used for the predictions.
+The correlates are grouped according to increasing difficulties of observation by the administration and increasing ease of modification or hiding by households.
+Set I contains regional dummies.
+Using it along with OLS corresponds to 'regional targeting' and the regional poverty profile estimated in Muller (2000)8.
+Set II includes regional and demographic information on households and characteristics of the household's dwelling.
+Set III adds information on the occupation and the education of the household's head to that in Set II.
+The variables in Set II are unlikely to be manipulated by households and could be cheaply observed, yet those added in Set III are easier to conceal.